 Here are some of our top alcohol-free conditioner product recommendations:

 1. SheaMoisture Raw Shea Butter Moisture Restorative Conditioner

 Don’t make life harder on your curls if you don’t have to!
 SheaMoisture Raw Shea Butter Moisture Restorative Conditioner delivers extreme hydration to dry, damaged, or over-processed curls.
-This duo is heavy on the moisture with absolutely no alcohols.
+This duo is heavy on moisture with absolutely no alcohol.

 2. The Good Stuff Complete Repair Balm